USA-RedDragon/DMRHub/README.md

 # DMR Server in a box

 Run a DMR network server with a single binary.
 Includes private and group calls and a Parrot.
 Perfect for quick deployments in emergency situations.
 Intended for use with AREDN.
+9990 Parrot and 4000 Unlink are implemented

 ## Current Status

-This project is deployed in the Oklahoma AREDN mesh.
-Future revisions will help clean it up and separate concerns a bit better.
-Everything is functional so far (excluding potential bugs) but some of the web interface needs polishing.
-9990 Parrot and 4000 Unlink are implemented.
+This project is deployed in the Oklahoma AREDN mesh and nearing version 1.0.0.
+Future revisions will focus on features and testing.

 ## External requirements